BRGM/MeshTools/INSTALL.md

 git, it is the top level directory where you can find a `CMakeLists.txt` file.

 Once the library is built you will have all of the python modules composing MeshTools in the MeshTools directory.
-These can be imported into python scripts and used as in the example scripts in the `tests\python` directory.
+These can be imported into python scripts and used as in the example scripts in the `tests/python` directory.